cdstanford/gid/README.md

 Rather than reproducing the plots directly, we suggest commands here to run and reproduce the raw results, which include, for each benchmark, the running time of each of the five algorithms on the benchmark.
 For the sake of completeness, we also include instructions on how to use a template of the Google spreadsheet if it is desired to regenerate the plots.

-In addition, many of our experiments take a long time to reproduce in their entirety.
+In addition, the full results take a long time to reproduce in their entirety.
-For this reason, throughout this section we suggest commands that can be used to run a subset of the benchmarks if desired for a quicker evaluation.
+For this reason, in step 4 below, we suggest reproducing only a subset of the results.
+Specifically, we suggest omitting the Naive and Simple baseline algorithms (as they are slow and often time out); the resulting experiment should take under an hour (around 30 minutes on our machine).
+This way, no benchmarks are excluded from the results.
+We also give the commands that can be used to run all 5 algorithms if this is desired.

 ### 1. Lines of Source Code (Fig. 4, left)